Introduction to Transforming Health SA

 I took the matter up with the Health Minister, the Hampstead Hospital manager, the CEO of Health, the DON (Director of Nursing) and others.
 They all toed the company line and said: “your complaint is being taken seriously”.
-The CEO of Health said the evidence provided was considered.
-An important statement, which I will return to later.
+The CEO of Health suggested the evidence was received and examined.
+A remarkable statement, which I will return to later.

 AHPRA suspended the nurse’s registration for two years and suggested he should not re-apply.
 They said the “grave departure” from professional standards and cancellation of the nurse’s registration would send a stern warning to other health workers.

 According to the nurse, SA Health determined that he had done nothing wrong.
 It was ok for a nurse employed by SA Health to behave this way.

 If AHPRA and SA Health both considered the same evidence (as stated in the letter from the SA Health CEO) and came up with a different conclusion, there is something seriously wrong with the investigative processes for SA Health investigations.

 Or something wrong with the abilities of the staff.

 Maybe their integrity was the issue?
 Are they friends with the nurse?